Quantum association schemes: Translation quantum association schemes

 Having this, proving (2) is already straightforward:

 Finally, (3) and (4) is again rather straightforward:

 \end{proof}

 \begin{cor} $A_x$ is a quantum graph if and only if $x$ is a projection in $C(\Gamma)$.
-In that case, we call it just the \emph{Cayley graph}.
+In that case, we call it a \emph{Cayley graph}.
 It has no loops if and only if $x\bullet\epsilon^\dag=0$.
 It is undirected if and only if $x=x^\star$. \end{cor}

 See also \cite{Was23} for an analogous result formulated in the more general framework of discrete (possibly infinite) quantum groups.